sanchi0204/COLAB/README.md

 * Google ARCore’s SDK for Unity allows the needed tracing and detection.<br>
 * Recommendation system using sklearn based on content based and collaborative filtering<br>
 * API deployed on Heroku cloud is used for getting Responses<br>
+* These responses are fetched by the Android app using Volley.
+* Corresponsing details of each product are retrieved from the Firebase Database.
+* User data regarding wishlist, cart and suggestions are stored in Firebase Firestore Database.
-* IBM Watson chatbot will be used to make virtual salesperson chatbot.<br>
+* IBM Watson chatbot is used to make virtual salesperson chatbot.<br>

 # Screenshots